45 Fall Activities to Add to Your Bucket List

 Go for a hike

-The crisp, cool air and autumn sunshine is ideal for taking a hike.
-Check out the changing colors of the leaves, try a new trail, enjoy a beautiful view, or just spend some quiet time in nature.
-Find the best hiking trails in your state and follow these essential hiking tips so you’ll be prepared for changing weather conditions, accidents, or other trail emergencies.
+The crisp, cool air and autumn sunshine are ideal for taking a hike.
+Check out the changing colors of the leaves, try a new trail, enjoy a beautiful view or just spend some quiet time in nature.

 Julien McRoberts/Getty Images